Snap (SNAP) Receives a Rating Update from a Top Analyst

-In a report released today, Brian White from Monness maintained a Hold rating on Snap (SNAP).
-The company’s shares closed last Thursday at $58.31, close to its 52-week high of $60.52.
+Monness analyst Brian White maintained a Hold rating on Snap (SNAP) today.
+The company’s shares closed last Friday at $57.62, close to its 52-week high of $60.52.

 According to TipRanks.com, White is a top 100 analyst with an average return of 34.2% and a 79.6% success rate.
 White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Alphabet Class A.

-Snap has an analyst consensus of Moderate Buy, with a price target consensus of $60.07, which is a 3.0% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Snap with a $60.07 average price target, representing a 6.5% upside.
 In a report issued on January 25, Canaccord Genuity also maintained a Hold rating on the stock with a $58.00 price target.

 See today’s analyst top recommended stocks >>